 The new lease accounting rules require the vast majority of leases to be capitalized.
 The capitalized amount is calculated as the present value of the lease payments.
-It goes without saying; therefore, that to comply with the new lease standard, you will need to know how to calculate the present value of lease payments.
+Therefore, it goes without saying that to comply with the new lease standard, you will need to know how to calculate the present value of lease payments.
 This is especially true if you do not plan on using any software and would prefer to use Excel spreadsheets to manage your leases.

 However, if you prefer Excel, we can at least help you use it correctly.
 Here are your 2 simple options: